aardappel/lobster/lobster/docs/source/command_line_usage.md

+---
-Using Lobster from the command line
+title: Using Lobster from the command line
+---

 Basic usage
 -----------